Jason-Martinovich/Pewlett-Hackard-Analysis/README.md

 ## Results
 With the retirment_titles table we are able to see every eligible employee for retirement and how long they have worked at each position over the course of their career.

-The unique_titles table that was created is showing the most recent title for employees of retirment age.

-Our retiring_titles shows us the a majority of the employees of retirment age (37,350/90,398 = 41%) have senior titles

 ![](retiring_count.png)

-Fig 1: retirement count by titles
+Fig 1: Our retiring_titles shows us the a majority of the employees of retirment age (37,350/90,398 = 41%) have senior titles

 ![](unique_titles.png)

-Fig 2: employees with their titles

-This list below is the employees that are elgible for the mentorship program.
+Fig 2: The unique_titles table that was created is showing the most recent title for employees of retirment age.

 ![](mentorship_list.png)

+Fig 3: This list is the employees that are elgible for the mentorship program.

 ## Summary
+After running this analysis, I found that a little over 90,000 employees are eligible or will be reaching retirement age soon.
+It is likely that these employee's will be leaving the company within the next 5 years.
+This is a high number of employees that will be leaving a number of positons open.
+Management has more than enough currently avaiable employees that are eligible for the mentorship program for the various positons so that they can start looking for candidates to promote within.
+If everthing is timed correctly, positions can be filled and new employees trained prior to the senior employees leaving the company for retirement.